potassco/clorm/docs/clorm/factbase.rst

    query2=fb.select(Pet).order_by(Pet.owner, Pet.petname)

-The above will list all pets, first sorted by the owner's name and then sorted in by the pet's name.
+The above will list all pets, first sorted by the owner's name and then sorted by the pet's name.

 In order to specify descending order you need to use the ``desc`` function.
 So